Pandas (software): DataFrame

-Indices
+To retrieve a DataFrame column as a Series, use either 1) the index (dict-like notation) or 2) the name of column if the name is a valid Python identifier (attribute-like access).
+DataFrames support operations such as column assignment, row and column deletion, label-based indexing with loc, position-based indexing with iloc, reshaping, grouping, and joining.
+Merge operations implement a subset of relational algebra and allow one-to-one, many-to-one, and many-to-many joins.

+Some common attributes of a DataFrame include dtypes (data type of each column), shape (dimensions of the DataFrame returned as a tuple with form (number of rows, number of columns)), index/columns (labels of the DataFrame's rows/columns, respectively, returned as an Index object), values (data in the DataFrame returned as a 2D array), and empty (returns True if the DataFrame is empty).

+Index

-By default, a Pandas index is a series of integers ascending from 0, similar to the indices of Python arrays.
-However, indices can use any NumPy data type, including floating point, timestamps, or strings.
+Index objects hold metadata for Series and Dataframe objects, such as axis labels and names, and are automatically created from input data.
+By default, a pandas index is a series of integers ascending from 0, similar to the indices of Python arrays.
+However, indices can also use any NumPy data type, including floating point, timestamps, or strings.
+Indices are also immutable, which allows them to be safely shared across multiple objects.

-Pandas' syntax for mapping index values to relevant data is the same syntax Python uses to map dictionary keys to values.
+pandas' syntax for mapping index values to relevant data is the same syntax Python uses to map dictionary keys to values.
 For example, if s is a Series, s['a'] will return the data point at index a.
 Unlike dictionary keys, index values are not guaranteed to be unique.
 If a Series uses the index value a for multiple data points, then s['a'] will instead return a new Series containing all matching values.
 A DataFrame's column names are stored and implemented identically to an index.
 As such, a DataFrame can be thought of as having two indices: one column-based and one row-based.
 Because column names are stored as an index, these are not required to be unique.

 If data is a Series, then data['a'] returns all values with the index value of a.
 However, if data is a DataFrame, then data['a'] returns all values in the column(s) named a.
 To avoid this ambiguity, Pandas supports the syntax data.loc['a'] as an alternative way to filter using the index.
 Pandas also supports the syntax data.iloc[n], which always takes an integer n and returns the nth value, counting from 0.
 This allows a user to act as though the index is an array-like sequence of integers, regardless of how it is actually defined.